 Few expected that the 31-year-old British Heavyweight would deal with Wilder the way he did especially after their draw in 2018: Fury knocked Wilder down in the third and fifth rounds, constantly controlling the fight and not seeming to worry that he was again sharing the ring with one of the most dangerous punchers in the history of Boxing.

-Fury demonstrated everything that he promised in the second fights build up moving from his usual ‘hit and move’ tactics to a powerful, ‘cocky’ offensive style against an opponent who had never known defeat.
+Fury demonstrated everything that he promised in the second fights builds up moving from his usual ‘hit and moves’ tactics to a powerful, ‘cocky’ offensive style against an opponent who had never known defeat.

 Fury continued his onslaught until Wilder’s own corner threw in the towel in the seventh round which saw an end to the fight, many critics believe it could have been stopped by the Referee much sooner.